mr601s/AIBootcamp-Month-1/README.md

 temp_f = current['temp_F']  # Fixed capitalization issue myself!
 ```

-**Applications Built:**

-**API Basics Practice:**
-- Dog image fetcher (dog.ceo API)
-- Random user generator (randomuser.me API)
-- Learned API response patterns

-**Weather App:**
-- Real-time weather data for any city
-- Temperature (F° and C°)
-- Feels-like temperature
-- Weather conditions
-- Humidity and wind data
-- Professional CLI interface
-- Error handling for network issues

 **Key Achievement:**
-> "There was a small error with the API key, at some point the key was updated to capitalize F and C for temps, I was able to track it down and make the correction myself to get the application working."
+*"There was a small error with the API key, at some point the key was updated to capitalize F and C for temps, I was able to track it down and make the correction myself to get the application working."*

-**This was HUGE** - independently debugging API response format changes is professional developer behavior!
+This was HUGE - independently debugging API response format changes is professional developer behavior!

 **Technical Achievements:**
 - Successfully made first HTTP requests
 - Parsed complex nested JSON
 - Debugged API changes independently
-- Tested multiple cities (Rosedale, London, New York)
+- Tested multiple cities
 - Handled errors gracefully
 - Built production-ready weather app

 ### Day 14: Week 2 Capstone ✅
-**Project:** Task Manager with Weather Integration
+**Project:** Task Manager with Weather Integration (CLI Version)
 **Skills Learned:**
 - Multi-module architecture (7 interconnected files)
 - Professional code organization